 Ensure that you:

-with the full path to your private SSH key. - Replace
+• Replace <private_key_path> with the full path to your private access key.

-with the id of your Benchmark Project. - Replace
+• Replace <benchmark-project-id> with the id of your Benchmark Project.

 from encord import EncordUserClient